Pentagon Sailing Club, Inc. Restated Bylaws

-BY-LAWS of the Pentagon Sailing Club, Inc A Nonprofit Corporation
+Restated Bylaws of the Pentagon Sailing Club, Inc., a Nonprofit Corporation (the “Bylaws”).

 a.
 Regular Membership:

 (1) Full-Regular Membership shall be available to individuals below who reside within 100 miles of the Pentagon:

 (a) United States uniformed services personnel, including active duty, retired, and Reserve, and their spouses;